Just-A-Visitor/Algorithmic-Pseudocode/Crash Course (DS & Algorithms)/Lecture Notes/Comparators in C++.md

     // Let us print the class and see the contents printClass(classVec);

-    // Let's create a set that can store the objects in descending order of data
+    // Let's create a min Heap

     /* Syntax --- priority_queue<custom_class, container, class_comparator> */
     // Note that internally, heaps need some container to work on